LizochekQA/LizochekQA/README.md

  # :wink: About me

- ### Hi, my name is Elizabeth, but for you Lizochek.
+ ### Hi, my name is Elizaveta, but but call me Liza.
 I am a QA engineer.
-All you need to know is that I am young and ambitious, ready to move mountains and cross seas for my own purpose.
+All you need to know is that I am young and ambitious, ready to move mountains :mountain: and cross seas 🏊 for my own purpose.

 # :man_student: EDUCATION & COURSES
   ### -Kyiv National University of Trade and Economics